Klortho/Eutils-JSON/samples/README.md

 These DTD specs should be reviewed, and tightened up, where possible.

+## Errors in DTDs

+* In eSummary_gapplus.dtd, element &lt;source> is marked as "T_int", but its values
+  in instance documents are not numbers, they are text strings.

 ## Miscellaneous places where the DTDs could be improved

 ### eSummary_blastdbinfo.dtd